You need this:

 - 2 tablespoons greensweet extra sweet + 2 tablespoons greensweet-stevia erythritol

-- the grater of an organic lemon zest
+- the zest of an organic lemon peel

 - 1 teaspoon vanilla bourbon

 - 400 ml organic coconut milk (24 hours refrigerated, well drained) or other options (see explanation above)